gem/oq-engine/doc/faq.md

 ### MPI support

 MPI is not supported by the OpenQuake Engine.
 Task distribution across network interconnected nodes is done via *zmq*.
 The worker nodes must have read access to a shared file system writeable from the master node.
-Data transfer is made on mmq TCP/IP connection.
+Data transfer is made on TCP/IP connection.

 MPI support may be added in the future if sponsored by someone.
 If you would like to help support development of OpenQuake, please contact us at [partnership@globalquakemodel.org](mailto:partnership@globalquakemodel.org).